 WIIN & EPA’s Coal Ash Rule

-The original coal ash rule was established by EPA on December 19, 2014, nearly six years after the Kingston Disaster.
+EPA established the original coal ash rule on December 19, 2014, nearly six years after the Kingston Disaster.
 Despite the clear risks, EPA declined to classify the toxic substance as “hazardous” under RCRA.
 With the passage of WIIN the rule’s requirements can be enforced by EPA, utilities (and other owners) themselves, the states, and via citizen suits.
 The rule sets minimum federal standards for coal ash, but its effectiveness at preventing disasters like the Dan River spill and the tragedy in Kingston will depend greatly on implementation or lack thereof by the utilities and enforcement of its requirements.

 - Fact sheet describing WIIN and how it effects EPA’s coal ash rule